 - KHEA & KHEI Programme Application Fee is non-refundable under any circumstances.
 The Programme Application Fee refers to the fee that you pay to Kaplan for the sole purpose of processing the application form submitted, so that Kaplan can check if you meet the programme admission requirements.

-- KHEA International Student Administrative Fee and KHEA Administrative Fee is non-refundable after commencement of classes, except under the circumstance when your Student’s Pass application is rejected by the ICA.
-The fee includes application for the Kaplan student access card, Student’s Pass, Fee Protection Scheme and Medical Insurance.
+- KHEA International Student Administrative Fee is non-refundable after commencement of classes, except under the circumstance when your Student’s Pass application is rejected by the ICA.
+The fee includes application for the Kaplan Student Access Card, Student’s Pass, Fee Protection Scheme and Medical Insurance.
 This fee is payable upon the approval of programme application by the respective approving institutions.

-- Computer-based Examination Fee is non-refundable save where there is a Non-Delivery of Course as described in 2.1 above.
+- Computer-based Examination Fee is non-refundable except where there is a Non-Delivery of Programme as described in 2.1 above.
 It is the fee you pay for the computer-based exam.

-The refund policy shall be clearly communicated to you via Kaplan’s website, standard student contract and student handbook as well as during welcome orientation.
-The refund policy shall be clearly explained to you, as a prospective or existing student.
+The refund policy shall be clearly communicated to you via Kaplan’s website, standard student contract and online student handbook as well as during welcome orientation and shall be clearly explained to you, as a prospective or existing student.
 This is part of the Pre-Course Counselling process.
 You will also be made aware that you are required to abide by the refund policy clearly specified on the course application form and standard student contract.
 It is part of your contract execution process that the refund policy be explained to you.

 - If the refund request is approved, the Programme Management Team/Recruitment Team (for Instalment 1 only) will process the refund through the Finance Department.
 You will be informed of the computation of the refund amount in writing.